pa11y/pa11y-dashboard/README.md

 Setup
 -----

-pa11y-dashboard requires [Node.js][node] 0.10+, [PhantomJS][phantom], and [MongoDB][mongo] to be installed.
-See the [pa11y][pa11y] and [pa11y-webservice][pa11y-webservice] documentation for more information on these dependencies.
+pa11y-dashboard requires [Node.js][node] 0.10+ and [PhantomJS][phantom].
+See the [pa11y][pa11y] documentation for detailed instructions on how to install these dependencies on your operating system.
+Install the [pa11y-webservice][pa11y-webservice] separately.

+You'll also need to have [MongoDB][mongo] installed and running.
+See the [MongoDB install guide][mongo-install] for more information on this.

-You'll then need to clone this repo locally and install dependencies with `npm install`.
+Once you're done, clone this repo locally and install dependencies with `npm install`.

-Once you have a local clone, you'll need to copy some sample configuration files in order to run the application.
+When you have a local clone, you'll need to copy some sample configuration files in order to run the application.
 From within the repo, run the following commands:

 ```sh
 cp config/development.sample.json config/development.json